semgrep/semgrep-docs/docs/kb/rules/pattern-parse-error.md

   - Semgrep Code
 ---

+# How to fix pattern parse errors when running rules

 When using a targeted language's reserved words in rules, you may see the following error:

 ```console